-1. VLAN Support.)
+1. VLAN Support.

 If you make configuration changes in the menu interface that require a reboot, the switch displays an asterisk () next to the menu item in which the change has been made.
-For example, if you change and save the value for the Maximum VLANs to support parameter, an asterisk appears next to the VLAN Support entry in the VLAN Menu screen (below), and also next to the Switch Configuration... entry in the Main Menu, as shown in figure 3-2 on page 3-6):
+For example, if you change and save the value for the Maximum VLANs to support parameter, an asterisk appears next to the VLAN Support entry in the VLAN Menu screen, and also next to the Switch Configuration ...entry in the Main Menu, as shown in figure 4-6: